rachelkathleen/ParkFinder/README.md

 TO DO:
-add foreign keys (park id and user id) to notes table

 Stub out RESTful routes
-  Parks
     HTTP VERB          ROUTE            ACTION             DESCRIPTION

-    GET             /parks              index       Shows all the parks in the db GET             /parks/:id          show        Show info about specific park Notes
+  Notes
     HTTP VERB          ROUTE             ACTION             DESCRIPTION
     GET             /notes               index       Shows all the notes inn the db